- September 24, 1981

 Ryan Briscoe is an Australian racing driver who achieved the most in North American racing competitions.
 He recorded 131 starts in the IndyCar Series between 2005 and 2015, scoring eight victories and finishing best in the third place in 2009 season.
 In the sports car racing, he scored class victories in greatest endurance races (Daytona 24, Sebring 12h, Petit Le Mans) and finished best as the runner-up in the 2007 American Le Mans Series LMP2 class.

-Briscoe currently drives for Ford Chip Ganassi in the IMSA Sports Car Championship, in which he was the GTLM class runner-up in 2016.
-In the same year, he also reached GT class podium at 24 hours of Le Mans.
+Briscoe currently drives for Ford Chip Ganassi in the IMSA Sports Car Championship, in which he was the GTLM class runner-up in 2016 and 2018.
+In 2016, he also reached GT class podium at 24 hours of Le Mans.

 Champion in the first season of racing